VariusValinium22/se_project_aroundtheus/README.md

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This is a Project that allows a user to create a profile and add pictures to that profile.
+They can add images, enter their name and give themselves a description.

+This project is to learn how to accomadate different device screen sizes between 620 and 1280 pixels and that the elements are displayed correctly.

 **Figma**